sferentzi/prex/REAMDE.md

 # README file for project: *DevOps Exam*

 ## Goal of the project
-- To build an automatic test enviroment for a deveopler, developing a NodeJs server.
+- To build an automatic test enviroment for a developer, developing a NodeJs server.

 See System Overview below

 ![Sys Overview](image.png "Sys Overview")

 ## Infrastructure of the project
 - Server for running Jenkins VM, running CentOS 7, (named: jenkins-master), Master
 - Server for running NodeJs VM, running CentOS 7, (named: jenkins-student-slave), Slave
 - GitHub project (named: DevOps Exam)
 - A computer, where the Developer Works.
-(It can run any operation system, such as MS Windos, Linus, Mac OS)
+(It can run any operation system, such as MS Windows, Linux, Mac OS)

-## The project is succefull if
+## The project is successful if
 - The developer changes the program code, and pushes to the GitHub repository.
-- After that (~ 1-1,5 min later) the changed code should be running on the NodeJs server.
+- After that (~ 1-1,5 min. later) the changed code should be running on the NodeJs server.
-- If any error occurs, the system has to present a human readeble error message.
+- If any error occurs, the system has to present human readeble error messages.

 ## Content of GitHub repository (file list)
 - image.png (System Overview Diagram)